-Gritting and Clearing (The Gritting Plan)

-Caretakers 6pm-8pm on duty on evening

-on evening before forecasted weather

-Ensure that another member of staff is on duty and aware of whereabouts (evening gritting should not be carried out while lone working).

-It is recommended to wear a hi-vis jacket or suitably bright coloured / reflective clothing while carrying out gritting duties in the carpark.

-Apply grit to areas marked in yellow on Section A1.5, at the appropriate spreading rate as shown in section 4.3c

-Place barriers along the lines marked in green as shown on the site map in section A1.5
+Gritting and Clearing (The Gritting Plan) Caretakers on duty 6pm-8pm on evenir before forecaste weather Ensure that another member of staff is on duty and aware of whereabouts.
+Your mobile phone should be kept on your person, so that you can call for help if needed.
+(Evening gritting should not be carried out while lone working).
+It is recommended to wear a hi-vis jacket or suitably bright coloured / reflective clothing while carrying out gritting duties in the carpark, together with appropriate protective gloves; aside from the cold, there is a risk of cuts or abrasions from grit.
+Grit and salt water can be flung into the air, and therefore, eyes should be protected from painful or damaging salt spray.
+Appropriate footwear should be worn; sturdy boots that support the ankle, that are flat soled with good tread and have steep toecaps.
+Apply grit to areas marked in yellow on Section A1.5, at the appropriate spreading rate as shown in section 4.3c.
+Place barriers along the lines marked in green as shown on the site map in section A1.5.
 Place lines of grit along the areas marked in orange with a yellow border on section A1.5.
 (Avoid placing this before most vehicles have left the carpark, as vehicles leaving will track the grit out of, rather than into the carpark.)

-Caretakers 8am, on duty 12pm,

-Ensure barriers have remained in place

-4pm on days where gritting

-place

-Check pathways highlighted for iciness

-and snow

-plan is in Apply additional salt as required

-Remove any settled snow from pathways, placing excess snow on grassed area required.

-Check condition of car park and add salt to lines of grit at carpark entrance as

-Highlight any concerns with access to
+Caretakers on duty 8am, 12pm, 4pm on days where gritting plan is in place Ensure barriers have remained in place.
+Check pathways highlighted for iciness and snow.
+Apply additional salt as required.
+Remove any settled snow from pathways, placing excess snow on grassed area.
+Check condition of car park and add salt to lines of grit at carpark entrance as required.
+Highlight any concerns with access to Chief Officer.

-Chief officer.

-Identifying Unforecasted Ice and Snow

-and March

-Caretakers 8am

-on Duty Monday to

-caretaker Saturday

-between

-November

-Check main access points of site for any

-ice that has formed.

-Implement gritting plan if ice related slip

-hazards have occurred.

-Remove snow from pathways as
+Identifying Unforecasted Ice and Snow Caretakers on Duty caretaker 8am Monday to Saturday between November and March Check main access points of site for any ice that has formed.
+Implement gritting plan if ice related slip hazards have occurred.
+Remove snow from pathways as required.

-required.
+A 'Winter Gritting Record' is updated by the Caretakers/Duty Caretaker; noting when routes have been gritted/salted - as shown below:

+Date: Area: Time: Treated By: Action Required (if any):